 Live Cattle

-- In 2022, about 582,252 head of live cattle left the NT’s borders to both interstate and overseas destinations (Chart 2).
+- In 2024, around 598,000 heads of live cattle left the NT’s borders to both interstate and overseas destinations.

 International Live Cattle Exports